mkopsho/dnd-companion/README.md

 # dnd-companion
-A small CLI tool for looking at organized D&amp;D data from https://www.dnd5eapi.co/
+A small CLI tool for looking at organized D&D data from https://www.dnd5eapi.co/